coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/02.architecture-concepts/19.corebos_mqtm/item.md

 ### Feedback for long running processes

-&lt;WRAP center round info 60%&gt; This is a future development which I personally want to implement. &lt;/WRAP&gt;
+ !!!
+This is a future development which I personally want to implement.

 Mass editing can be a very long running process.
 Sending a request to modify a couple of fields on 1000 records can take a long time.